bitwarden/help/_articles/importing/import-data.md

 **Organization Accounts**

-Additionally, you can also import data directly into an organization account for sharing. bitwarden supports importing data into your organization account from the following sources:
+Additionally, you can also import data directly into an organization account for sharing.
+Bitwarden supports importing data into your organization account from the following sources:

-- bitwarden (csv)
+- Bitwarden (csv)
 - LastPass (csv)

 To import your data, log into the web vault at <https://vault.bitwarden.com> and navigate to your organization admin area.
 Then navigate to **Settings** &rarr; **Import Data**.

 ## Generic CSV Format (individual account)

-You can manually condition a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file for your individual account import using the generic bitwarden format.
+You can manually condition a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file for your individual account import using the generic Bitwarden format.
 Create a UTF-8 encoded plaintext file with the following format:

 ```
 folder,favorite,type,name,notes,fields,login_uri,login_username,login_password,login_totp